This article may contain compensated links. Please read the disclosure for more info.

 Here are broken chords in an excerpt from Mozart’s Minuet nr.
 2 K.5 (click for a free PDF):

-Interval patterns are easy to identify once you learn them.
+Interval patterns are easy to identify once you learn to spot them.
 An interval is the distance between two notes.
 They can be played both at the same time, called harmonic interval, or one at a time, called melodic intervals.

 Here are harmonic intervals in “Soldiers March” by R. Schumann (click for a free PDF):

 When learning a new piano piece, start by practicing one of each type of the patterns first.
 For example, first identify all scale patterns, then the chords, and finally the intervals.
-Read more about this process here.

-If you ever felt intimidated, or fearful of reading sheet music, this method of mapping out the piano score, will help you overcome that fear!
+If you ever felt intimidated, or even fearful of reading sheet music, this method of mapping out the piano score, will help you overcome that fear!